InferNet: Exploiting Aggregate GPU Profiles as Side-Channel for DNN Architecture Inference: Generalizability Evaluation of InferNet

+In practice, a diverse range of GPUs is available for training and running DNN models.
+Therefore, it is crucial to establish the effectiveness of the attack when the adversary does not have easy access to the same GPU for both offline and online phases.

-Datasets $D_1$, $D_2$, and $D_3$ were generated using an Nvidia Quadro RTX 8000 GPU~\cite{nvidia_quadro_rtx}.
-We collect two more profile datasets $D_1'$ and $D_3'$ using an Nvidia Tesla T4 GPU~\cite{nvidia_tesla_t4}. $D_1'$ resembles $D_1$ in that the candidate models were trained on ImageNet, although we collect 13 profiles per candidate architecture instead of the 38 in $D_1$. $D_3'$ is the same as $D_3$ (profiles on all PyTorch vision models trained on CIFAR10).
-As in previous experiements, we treat $D_1$ and $D_1'$ as the training data that would be collected in the preprocessing phase of EZClone and only use the top 25 non-memory GPU kernel features.
-We treat each profile in $D_3$ and $D_3'$ as a profile of a victim model (akin to a test set).
-We then test the EZClone attack when the training data comes from the Nvidia Quadro RTX 8000 and the test data comes from the Nvidia Tesla T4, and vice versa.
+We collect two datasets $D_2\prime$ and $D_3\prime$ using profiles \texttt{NVIDIA Quadro RTX 8000} GPU; whereby, $D_2\prime$ contains profiles of candidate models trained on ImageNet~\cite{imagenet} and $D_3\prime$ contains profiles of models trained on CIFAR10~\cite{cifar10}.
+Additionally, we re-use the datasets $D_1\prime$, $D_2$, and $D_3$ collected from \texttt{NVIDIA Tesla T4} GPU in \S~\ref{sec:base_attack} and \S~\ref{sec:advance_attack}.
+Both datasets use the top 25 non-memory GPU kernel features for training and testing.
+For cross evaluation, training data consists of profiles from one GPU, while the test data comes from the other GPU, and vice versa.

-While building datasets $D_1'$ and $D_3'$, we find that all 25 non-memory GPU kernels, which were chosen based on $D_1$, were also present in $D_1'$ and $D_3'$.
-This indicates that DNN architectures use the some of the same GPU kernels even when the GPU changes.
-This also holds between different CUDA versions (the Nvidia Quadro RTX 8000 used 10.2.89 and the Nvidia Tesla T4 used 11.2.152).

-Table \ref{table:cross_gpu} displays the top1, top5, and family accuracy of training on one GPU and testing on another.
-We find that in general the intra-GPU accuracy results such as those reported in Table \ref{table:arch_pred_acc_test} do not hold across GPUs.
-Additionally, training on the Quadro RTX 8000 GPU and testing on the Tesla T4 GPU performed better than the other way around.

-Despite the decrease in accuracy, the EZClone attack still provides value across GPUs.
-The Naive Bayes architecture prediction model attained over 72\% cross-GPU accuracy.
-Furthermore, many architecture prediction models had reasonable family accuracy.
-Prior work~\cite{hear_shape, practical_black_box, towards_reverse_eng_black_box} show that a surrogate model from the same family as the victim model improves adversarial attacks, which benefits a reconaissance-motivated adversary.
-Additionally, if there were only one candidate architecture per family in the candidate set, then the family accuracy would become the top1 accuracy.
-This means that if the EZClone attack is weakened to be able to predict less DNN architectures, the transferability of the attack across GPUs strengthens.